What a Within-Market Property Rank Actually Means

-A score is only helpful if you can explain it.
-Good Investment uses a standardized 1-10 investment score to summarize how a property looks on a risk-adjusted basis, then pairs that number with the forecast range and the main factors driving it.
+A rank is only helpful if you can explain it.
+Good Investment uses a standardized within-market property rank to summarize how a property looks against comparable homes, then pairs that rank with confidence context and the main factors driving it.

-The score is not financial advice and it is not a guarantee.
+The rank is not financial advice and it is not a guarantee.
 It is a tool for comparing homes and explaining the story behind the analysis.

-Start with the score, then explain the why
+Start with the rank, then explain the why

-A useful investment score does two jobs at once: it helps you compare properties quickly, and it gives you a structured way to explain what the models are seeing.
+A useful local rank does two jobs at once: it helps you compare properties quickly, and it gives you a structured way to explain what the models are seeing.

 That matters most in client conversations.
-Instead of saying a property feels promising, you can show whether the model sees stronger upside, weaker downside risk, better value, or local market tailwinds.
+Instead of saying a property feels promising, you can show whether the model sees stronger local appreciation support, weaker confidence, better value, or market tailwinds.

 - How does this property compare with nearby alternatives?

-- What factors are pulling the score up or down?
+- What factors are pulling the rank up or down?

-- Does the risk range still fit the client’s goals?
+- Do the confidence flags still fit the client’s goals?

 8-10